kinnala/scikit-fem/README.md

 #### Added
 - `Dofs.__or__` and `Dofs.__add__`, for merging degree-of-freedom sets
   (i.e. `Dofs` objects) using `|` and `+` operators
+- `Dofs.drop` and `Dofs.keep`, for further filtering the degree-of-freedom sets

 ### [1.2.0] - 2020-07-07